alflanagan/vscode-circuitpython/README.md

   * `circuitpython.selectSerialPort`
   * `circuitpython.closeSerialMonitor`

+NOTE: Best results seem to occur when you open the CIRCUITPY folder with VS Code, then do 'save workspace' into that folder.
+(Of course, this implies the board is already connected and powered.)

 Upon activation, the extension will check for the latest [Adafruit_CircuitPython_Bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle) and download it if needed.
 It'll then load that library metadata into the